 This means Cells(1, 1).Value = 1.
 (Cells (1,1) means Row1 & Column1.

-So in row number 1 and column number 1 value should be 1.
+So in row number 1 and column number 1, the value should be 1.

-Step 8: Now press once more time F8 and see what happens in Row1 & Column1 i.e. cell A1.
+Step 8: Now press F8 one more time and see what happens in Row1 & Column1 i.e., cell A1.

-Step 9: Now press F8 key one more time.
-Typically next code should be run i.e. the end of the substatement.
-But here it will go back to the “above line”
+Step 9: Now press the F8 key one more time.
+Typically next code should be run i.e., the end of the substatement.
+But here, it will go back to the “above line.”

-Step 10: Remember loop already completed the first run now it returns for the second time.
+Step 10: Remember the loop already completed the first run.
+Now it returns for the second time.
 Now place a cursor on the variable Serial_Number and see what the value is.

-Now variable Serial_Number is equal to 2 because loop already returned for the second time.
+Now variable Serial_Number is equal to 2 because the loop already returned for the second time.